codeuniversity/code-idp/README.md

 cp .example.app-config.yaml app-config.local.yaml
 ```

-These are the two file where you can put your secrets.
-These file DO NOT get pushed to the GitHub repository.
+These two newly created files `.env` and ` app-config.local.yaml` are for your secrets and local configurations.
+These files do not get pushed to the GitHub repository and are safe to use.

 # More on Environment variables